jderiz/BindingGYM/README.md

 bash run.sh $gpu_id
 ```

-if you have multi-gpus, you can run in parallel like this `bash run.sh 0,1`
+If you have multi-gpus, you can run in parallel like this `bash run.sh 0,1`

+For other models, you just need to go into the respective folder and run the command

+Note: if you want to run `PPIformer`, you need to install an additional environment, see: https://github.com/anton-bushuiev/PPIformer.
+Then setup your `PPIformer` environment path in `modelzoo/config.sh`

 ### Training